 We support organizations that employ a thoughtful and effective approach to meet their goals.
 In general, the following criteria are used to evaluate funding requests:

 - Does the organization demonstrate the capacity to implement the proposed work through effective leadership, a strong board, solid planning and sound financial practices?

-- Does the organization have a record of success achieving its desired objectives?
+- Does the organization have clearly articulated goals, and a record of success in achieving them?

 - Do the organization’s mission and goals fit within the Foundation’s current areas of focus?